JonyRezende/alten_hotel/README.md

    * Format data for API: `yyyy-mm-dd`
    * For deploy and quality API, deploy is recommended in cloud like Azure, GCP or AWS
    * Recommended to use a pipeline with unit tests and make more than an instance, when deploy

+## Improvements

+   Improvements can be made, like Customer endpoint, Rooms endpoint, Address endpoint, in this case we can also implement a layer with default returns and a handler to deal with information returned by services.
+   Log can be improved in many ways, the BaseController implements a simple log with errors only but we can choose a log provider, inject in the code e specify where and what we need to log.
+   Third libraries can be implemented, like AutoMapper and Validation